evgiz/learning-rl/README.md

 `python lunarlander.py solved`

 This will run 10 rendered episodes of the pretrained model as illustrated by the gif.

+Read the full writeup of the project [here](http://evgiz.net/article/2019/02/02/).

 **Dependencies:** Tensorflow, numpy, gym